j-telford/ptree/README.md

-# pTREE - Python Terminal File Explorer
+# pTREE - Python Terminal Tree Generator

-pTREE is a simple terminal-based file explorer written in Python using the curses library.
-It allows you to navigate and interact with your file system directly from the command line.
+pTREE is a simple terminal-based file tree grenerator written in Python using the curses library.
+It allows you to quickly and easily print a tree of an entire directory structure, which can then be copied into markdown code for sharing on GitHub README files, or other forms of documentation such a wikis etc.

+***This software is not fully complete - only the `picker` has been created so far.***

 ![Screenshot](assets/img/ptree-main.png)